FrozenNode/Laravel-Administrator/readme.md

 ##### Common
 - **title**
 - **type**: default is 'text'.
-Choices are: relationship, text, textarea, date, time, datetime, number, bool
+Choices are: relationship, text, textarea, date, time, datetime, number, bool, enum

 ##### Relationships
 - **name_field**: default is 'name'.
 Only use this if type is 'relationship'.
 This is the field on the other table to use for displaying the name/title of the other data model.
 - **autocomplete**: default is false.
 If this is true, the related items won't be prefilled.
 The user will have to start typing some values which will then be used to create suggestions
 - **num_options**: default is 10.
 If autocomplete is on, this is the number of items to show
 - **search_fields**: default is array(name_field).
 Must be an array.
 You can supply an on-table column name or a raw SQL function like CONCAT(first_name, ' ', last_name)

+##### Enum
+- **options**: default is an empty array.
+Must be an array of values that can be converted into strings

 ##### Text/Textarea
 - **limit**: default is 0 (i.e. no character limit).